 Boris Johnson says he has tested positive for coronavirus

-British prime minister Boris Johnson released a video on Twitter confirming he had coronavirus.
-Photograph: Twitter

-British prime Minister Boris Johnson says he has tested positive for coronavirus.
-He is pictured on applauding health workers outside 10 Downing Street on Thursday night.
-Photograph: Neil Hall/EPA.
+Prime minister and health secretary in self-isolation with 181 more deaths recorded

-British prime Minister Boris Johnson says he has tested positive for coronavirus and is self-isolating.
+British prime minister Boris Johnson and his health secretary Matt Hancock have tested positive for coronavirus and are self-isolating.

+The pair, who are leading the country’s response to the Covid-19 outbreak, both said they have mild symptoms and are continuing to work from their homes.

-In a Twitter post on Friday morning the 55-year-old Conservative politician said he had contracted Covid-19.
-He said he was tested after developing a temperature and a persistent cough.
+In a Twitter post on Friday morning, Mr Johnson (55) said he was tested after developing a temperature and a persistent cough.

-“Over the last 24 hours I have developed mild symptoms and tested positive for coronavirus,” he said.
+“Over the last 24 hours I have developed mild symptoms and tested positive for coronavirus,” he said in a video message.

-It is not known whether Mr Johnson is staying with his fiancee, Carrie Symonds, who is several months pregnant, following his positive test.
+“I’m working from home and self-isolating and that’s entirely the right thing to do.

+“But, be in no doubt that I can continue thanks to the wizardry of modern technology to communicate with all my top team to lead the national fightback against coronavirus.
+I want to thank everybody involved and, of course, our amazing NHS staff.”

 Mr Johnson was pictured outside the prime minister’s residence applauding health workers for their response to the crisis on Thursday evening.
 He had earlier participated in the prime minister’s question-and-answer session in the House of Commons chamber.